jamester234/Advent-of-Code-2017/README.md

 Learn more about Advent of Code [here](http://adventofcode.com/2017/about).
 Problems are available [here](http://adventofcode.com/2017).

-All scripts written with Python 3.6.
+All scripts written in Python 3.6, using only built-in functions, constants, types, and exceptions.
 Where applicable, the input data file is placed in the same directory as the Python script.

 |Days|
 |---|